espressif/esp-matter/examples/all_device_types_app/README.md

 ## 2. Usage

+-  To build the app with a specific PROJECT_VER and PROJECT_VER_NUMBER for OTA firmware, use the following command from the command line:

+   For e.g.:

+   `idf.py -DCLI_PROJECT_VER="10.0" -DCLI_PROJECT_VER_NUMBER=10 build`

 On boot-up esp-idf console starts.
 In order to create a device user have to use console command.

 -   Use `create --device_type` to list all supported device types.